Last Updated: October 12, 2023

 We and our service providers may use your information, including your Personal Information, for the following purposes:

-- To register and manage Seminole Wild Card member accounts.
+· To register and manage Unity by Hard Rock member accounts.

-- To assist you when you contact our customer care center(s) for services such as information on your Seminole Wild Card membership, assistance with hotel or restaurant reservations, transportation and traveling arrangements, tickets, or other assistance as requested.
+· To assist you when you contact our customer care center(s) for services such as information on your Unity by Hard Rock membership, assistance with hotel or restaurant reservations, transportation and traveling arrangements, tickets, or other assistance as requested.

 On other occasions where we ask you for consent, we will use the information for the purposes which we provide at that time.
 You have the right to withdraw your consent at any time; however, we may have other legal grounds for processing your information, including those identified above.